 In the pits, Eddie Jordan, the team boss, tries to console him by shaking his hand, patting his cheek, and telling him that he will win in Hungary, in the next race:

 "Yes, it is possible to win.
 And it is the conviction that allows me to overcome this moment, to look ahead.
-Here I realised that the car is competitive, that we will win before the end.
+Here I realized that the car is competitive and that we will win before the end.
 We went faster than Ferrari, Schumacher always remained behind, a great satisfaction.
 In Monza, we can do it, maybe already in Budapest.
-But the right day was today, with a perfect car, a circuit that I like, a good start.
+But the right day was today, with a perfect car, a circuit that I like, and a good start.
 Then the puncture.
 What did I think?
 At 300 km/h there is no time to think, I was only afraid of ending up against a wall.
-The only mistake I made was when I went long at a chicane, otherwise Berger would not have passed, even though he was going very fast.
+The only mistake I made was when I went long at a chicane, otherwise, Berger would not have passed, even though he was going very fast.
 The first place might have been enough, but not the second, it's too much.
 A great disappointment in a great race.
 I was sure to finish on the podium, after Saturday's practice I had the courage and even talked about victory.
 I'm not a braggart or reckless, I understand when the car is going.
 And now it's perfect.
 After the puncture the car was touching one side, the suspension was bent and the gearbox pressure dropped.
 With the right tyres, this wouldn't have happened.
 I knew I could only afford one pit stop.
 And it was a winning choice, which was taking me to the podium.
 Instead...".

 Finally, talking about Schumacher and the fact that he gave him a lift to the pits, he says: